coolcsn/CsnUser/README.md

 ------------
 1. Installation via composer is supported, simply run: `php composer.phar require coolcsn/csn-user:dev-master`.
 The installed module is located in `./vendor/coolcsn/csn-user`.

-2. Add `CsnUser` in your application configuration at: `./config/application.config.php`.
+2. Add `CsnUser`, `DoctrineModule` and `DoctrineORMModule` in your application configuration at: `./config/application.config.php`.
 An example configuration may look like the following :

 ```
 'modules' => array(